vitonsky/charmix/README.md

 # How to use?

 - install it globally `npm i -g charmix`
-- add any archetype you want like that `charmix add -t git https://github.com/vitonsky/charmix.git archetypes/ts-frontend`
+- add any archetype you want like that:
+  `charmix add -t git https://github.com/vitonsky/charmix.git archetypes/ts-frontend`
 - generate project structure by execute command in project directory `charmix use ts-frontend`

 You may create your own archetype, add it to charmix and use.
 You may place your archetype on local machine, git repository or npm/npm-like registry.